greglueck/nydays-geolocation/README.md

 The `<start>` entry in column 1 is an Excel date that indicates the start of a range of days and `<end>` tells the end of that range, where the range includes both `<start>` and `<end>`.
-The `<in NY>` value in column 5 tells whether these days were spent in NY: a non-empty value indicates the days were not in NY whereas any other values indicates that days were spent in NY.
+The `<in NY>` value in column 5 tells whether these days were spent in NY: an empty value indicates the days were not in NY whereas any other values indicates that days were spent in NY.
 The spreadsheet data ends when a row has a blank entry in either column 1 or column 3.
 The script ignores the contents of the other columns (2, 4, and any